 Compose your email object

-Next, specify the content and metadata of the email message you want to send through the previously declared transporter object.
-In this example we have only included text content, but you can also make use of a predefined templateId .
+Specify the content and metadata of the email message to send through the transporter object.
+This example uses text content only, but you can also use a predefined templateId.

 1 // send mail with defined transport object